-Retired Members are not required to submit CPD to the ICE.
-However, if you still work part-time (as a consultant for example) or are engaged with ICE activities as a Reviewer, Supervising Civil Engineer to your former employer or sit on an ICE Panel then you will need to submit a CPD record if randomly selected.
+- Retired members.
+Retired members are not required to submit CPD to the ICE.
+However, if you still work part-time (as a consultant for example) or are engaged with ICE activities as a reviewer, supervising civil engineer (SCE) to your former employer or sit on an ICE panel then you will need to submit a CPD record if randomly selected

 - Parental leave.
 If you have been on parental leave for more than six months of the past year, you are exempt from submitting a record for audit We still strongly encourage you to maintain your CPD as much as you can